-Did you know that Donald Trump, President of the United States of America was born on June 14?
+Did you know that Donald Trump, President of the United States of America, was born on June 14?
 Well, Creative Times, the institution that has commissioned the project dubbed “Pledges of Allegiance” insists that the date was not thought about when selecting a launch date for their project.
 The 14th day of June each year is celebrated as Flag Day, and in 2017 it was no different save for the fact that the project took center stage.
-The celebrations kicked off with hoisting the resist flag, a creation by Marilyn Minter on the rooftop of 4th street headquarters of Creative Time.
+The celebrations kicked off with hoisting the resist flag, a creation by Marilyn Minter on the rooftop of the 4th street headquarters of Creative Time.

 Flags inspired by the political mood

 While the flags are not meant to oppose Trump’s rule as many would imagine, they are inspired by the political mood that has taken over the United States after Donald Trump took the presidential office.
 This first flag is a subtle message of resistance, and it bears a personal view on how issues of women are being run.
 One of the issues of contention in the trump government is policies on women’s health, and for Minter, her flag Resist speaks for millions of women who fall victim to the system.

 Marilyn Minter’s Resist flag

 While the Resist flag bears much symbolism in such a simple way, its impact is in no way insignificant.
-In May 2017, the flag was exhibited outside Lever House in Midtown Manhattan in an exhibition by various New York galleries.
+In May 2017, the flag was exhibited outside Lever House in Midtown Manhattan by various New York galleries.
 In May, however, the Resist flag did not get much viewership as it was pulled down within hours of being put up by request of the building’s management.
-Their argument was that the American flag must be larger and fly higher than any other flag.
+They argued that the American flag must be larger and fly higher than any other flag.

 Different issues addressed in the flags